athul173/WeatherApp/README.md

 - To run a on a **Development Emulator**: `yarn android`
 - Changes applied to Javascript will be applied automatically, any changes to native code will require a recompile

+## Testing

+This project emphasizes testing to ensure code quality and maintainability.
+We use Jest and React Native Testing Library for unit and integration tests.

+### Running Tests

+To run the test suite, use the following command: `yarn test`

 ## Base dependencies

 - [axios](https://github.com/axios/axios) for networking.